shwetang007/WebDevEssentials/README.md

 # WebDevEssentials
-n This Repository about how SHWETANG learned and Had INDEPTH knowledge of HTML,CSS.JAVA SCRIPT AND GIT.
+This Repository  is about how SHWETANG learned and Had INDEPTH knowledge of HTML,CSS.JAVA SCRIPT AND GIT.
 How The things work how to initially work on things ,having a deep analysis of things as well as the ways how the impactful learning can be achieved.

 KINDLY TRANSITION TO DISTINCT BRANCHES IN ORDER TO ACCESS VARIED CONTENTS WITHIN THE REPOSITORY.